tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

         A stream supports multiplexing several transactions over one connection.
         Each stream has its own identifier, which is unique within the connection.
         All requests with the same non-zero stream ID belong to the same stream.
-        All requests in a stream are executed synchronously and strictly sequentially.
+        All requests in a stream are executed strictly sequentially.
         This allows the implementation of
         :term:`interactive transactions <interactive transaction>`.
         If the stream ID of a request is ``0``, it does not belong to any stream and is